 What is job evaluation?
 A definition

 Job evaluation is a complicated process that’s often met with confusion.
 But the goal of fair, equitable, and consistent ensures everyone gets what they deserve for their work while different jobs have varying entry requirements or performance expectations.
 Job evaluations make salary benchmarking easier and allows human resources to compare jobs side-by-side on paper so they can create an appropriate salary rate based off this data point alone.
+Identifying ‘benchmark jobs’ during the initial planning phase is crucial as these jobs help establish a fair compensation structure and facilitate effective comparison against market rates.

 Job evaluation is the process of assessing and measuring the relative worth of a job to an organization.
 A job evaluation system helps in achieving fair compensation by comparing roles within an organization and determining appropriate salary rates.
 It is used to determine how much a particular job is worth in terms of salary and other benefits.
 The advantage of job evaluation is that it does not take the employee’s skills into account.
 The job’s relative value is determined regardless of the qualifications of the specific occupier.